-In recent years, there has been an increased attention paid to the human health risk associated with consumption of raw shellfish, particularly oysters, due to the presence of the vibrio bacteria.
-Vibrio thrive in warmer temperatures with the bacteria multiplying faster as temperature increases.
-The more vibrio present in shellfish the greater the risk of infection; the consumption of raw shellfish with high counts of vibrio can cause gastrointestinal illness and in severe cases it can be lethal.
+In recent years, there has been increased attention paid to the human health risk associated with consumption of raw oysters, due to the presence of the Vp. bacteria.
+Vp. thrive in warmer temperatures with the bacteria multiplying as water temperatures increase.
+Post harvest handling of oysters during warm summer months can significantly increase Vp. loading in oysters.
+The more Vp. present in oysters the greater the risk of infection; the consumption of raw oysters with high counts of Vp. can cause gastrointestinal illness and in severe cases it can be lethal.

 2014 Vibrio Control Plan